Skip to main content

 • Right-click Canvas → Add Node

-• Choose component type
+• Choose component type, configure, and connect

 Project lifecycle